Coastal Carolina University: Gupta College of Science

-The Gupta College of Science currently offers 17 areas of study ranging from biochemistry to sociology, as well as 22 minors and three certificate programs.
-The Gupta College of Science also offers a Master of Science degree in coastal marine and wetland studies and a Doctor of Philosophy (Ph.D.) degree in coastal and marine systems science.
-The Marine Systems department houses four sea vessels for both teaching and research.
+The Gupta College of Science offers 13 areas of study ranging from applied statistics to psychology as well as 18 minors and one certificate program.
+The college also offers a Master of Science degree in coastal marine and wetland studies, a Master of Science degree in information systems technology, and a Doctor of Philosophy (Ph.D.) degree in coastal and marine systems science.

+The college houses the departments of biology, chemistry, coastal and marine systems science, computing sciences, marine science, mathematics and statistics, physics and engineering science, and psychology.
+Its marine systems department houses four sea vessels for both teaching and research.
 The flagship of the fleet is the R/V Coastal Explorer, a 54 ft. coastal region research vessel.
-The Gupta College of Science houses the departments of biology, chemistry, coastal and marine systems science, computing sciences, health sciences, kinesiology, marine science, mathematics and statistics, physics and engineering science, psychology, recreation and sport management, and sociology.
-In 2016, the university opened a new $30 million, 71,150 sq. ft. science complex, initially called "Science Annex II."
 The Burroughs & Chapin Center for Marine and Wetland Studies is the research and community outreach arm of the college.

-In 2019, the College of Science was renamed to be the Gupta College of Science.
+In 2019, the College of Science was renamed the Gupta College of Science in recognition of a major donation by Sunny Gupta, a software entrepreneur and 1992 graduate of the University.

+College of Graduate and Continuing Studies

+There are programs offered from each of Coastal Carolina University's six colleges including Master of Business Administration (MBA), Master of Arts in Teaching (M.A.T.), Master of Science in coastal marine and wetland studies (M.S.), and a Doctor of Philosophy in education sciences (Ph.D.) among others.